edw4r/Training/README.md

 <pre>
 Hello!

-Here are the deliverable i did:
+Here are the deliverables i did:

 Folder Name			Content
 BootStrap			- A KEEP webpage